-Just as when restoring from iCloud, your new iPhone will need to re-download apps from the App Store, to get the version that is properly optimized for your new hardware.
-But your home screen will show placeholders, arranged as on your old iPhone, and all the data for those apps will be transferred from your old iPhone.
+Just as when restoring from iCloud, your new iPhone will need to re-download apps from the App Store, in order to get the version that is properly optimized for your new hardware.
+But your home screen will show placeholders, arranged in the same way as your old iPhone, and all the data for those apps will be transferred from it.

 Erasing your old iOS device

 Once you are absolutely sure you have copied, synced, or don’t need data stored on your old device, you can erase it.
 Make sure you do this before selling or giving away your phone to someone else!
 On your old iPhone, complete the following steps: